ThunderboltForEver/school_administration/README.md

 5- php artisan migrate .

+6- cp .env.example .env

-6- php artisan key:generate
+7- php artisan key:generate

-7- php artisan storage:link
+8- php artisan storage:link

-8- cd project_frontend -> npm install
+9- cd project_frontend -> npm install

-9- npm run dev
+10- npm run dev

-10- open a new terminal with keeping the first one running and run -> php artisan serve
+11- open a new terminal with keeping the first one running and run -> php artisan serve

-11- open your browser at localhost:3000 and enjoy with the project .
+12- open your browser at localhost:3000 and enjoy with the project .